Coolingguy/Webcomic-Site/README.md

 # Webcomic-Site
-Designed to hold w non existent web-comic
+Designed to hold a (currently) nonexistent web-comic